Preventive Cardiology: Beta-blockers

-Allergen immunotherapy (allergy shots)
+- Allergen immunotherapy (allergy shots)

 - Allergen extracts for skin testing —Beta-blockers may increase the risk of serious allergic reaction to these medicines.

 - Antidiabetics (diabetes medicine you take by mouth)

 - Cimetidine (histamine blocker)—may increase effect of beta-blockers

 - Clonidine (eg, Catapres)—This may reverse blood pressure-lowering effects of beta-blockers and vice versa.
 A doctor should monitor blood pressure carefully if these drugs are being mixed.

 - Cocaine —This may block the effects of beta-blockers; in addition, there is an increased risk of high blood pressure, fast heartbeat, and possibly heart problems when using cocaine while taking a beta-blocker.

 - Epinephrine (adrenaline)—Blood pressure can dramatically increase.
 Avoid taking this drug with beta-blockers.

 - Guanabenz (eg, Wytensin)—The effects on blood pressure may be increased.
 In addition, unwanted effects may occur if clonidine, guanabenz, or a beta-blocker is stopped suddenly after use together.

 - Insulin —Beta-blockers may prolong and cover up certain symptoms of hypoglycemia]]> (low blood sugar), such as increases in pulse rate and blood pressure, and may make the hypoglycemia last longer.

 - Monoamine oxidase (MAO) inhibitors (furazolidone [eg, Furoxone], isocarboxazid [eg, Marplan], phenelzine [eg, Nardil], procarbazine [eg, Matulane], selegiline [eg, Eldepryl], tranylcypromine [eg, Parnate])—Taking beta-blockers while you are taking or within 2 weeks of taking monoamine oxidase (MAO) inhibitors may cause severe high blood pressure.

 - Nonsteroidal anti-inflammatory Drugs —These may reduce the blood pressure-lowering effects of beta-blockers.

 - Penicillin —This may reduce the effectiveness of beta blockers.

 - Theophylline (eg, Somophyllin-T)—The effects of these medicines and beta-blockers may be blocked when combined.
 Also, theophylline levels in the body may be increased, especially in people who smoke.

 Do not take the following with beta-blockers except on medical advice:

-Calcium—This supplement may decrease blood levels of beta-blockers.
+- Calcium—This supplement may decrease blood levels of beta-blockers.

-Chromium—Beta-blockers have been known to reduce levels of HDL "good" cholesterol.
+- Chromium—Beta-blockers have been known to reduce levels of HDL "good" cholesterol.
 According to one study, chromium supplementation can help offset this adverse effect.

 - Coenzyme Q10—Beta-blockers might impair the body's ability to utilize coenzyme Q10 (CoQ10), which appears to play a significant role in normal heart function.
 Depletion of CoQ10 might be responsible for some of the side effects of beta-blockers.

-Coleus forskohlii—This relaxes blood vessels and might have unpredictable effects on blood pressure if combined with beta-blockers.
+- Coleus forskohlii—This relaxes blood vessels and might have unpredictable effects on blood pressure if combined with beta-blockers.